lorenzopelanda/geo-analysis/docs/EXAMPLES.rst

 This example demonstrates how to download Copernicus raster data for a specific bounding box

-Create a bounding box using the ``BoundingBox`` class:
+Create a bounding box using the ``boundingbox`` class:
 ------------------------------------------------------

 .. code-block:: python

-   from greento.boundingbox.BoundingBox import BoundingBox
+   from greento.boundingbox import boundingbox

-   bbox = BoundingBox()
+   bbox = boundingbox()
    bounding_box = bbox.get_bounding_box(query="Piazza Castello, Torino", method="from_center_radius", radius_km=15)
    print(bounding_box)

-Download Copernicus data using the ``CopernicusDownloader`` class:
+Download Copernicus data using the ``data.copernicus`` class:
 ------------------------------------------------------------------

 You can choose between using the refresh token like in the example, or ``use_oidc=True`` to use the authentication in the browser.

 .. code-block:: python

-   from greento.data.copernicus.CopernicusDownloader import CopernicusDownloader
+   from greento.data.copernicus import copernicus

-   copernicus_downloader = CopernicusDownloader(
+   copernicus_downloader = copernicus(
            client_id="CLIENT-ID",
            client_secret="CLIENT-SECRET",
            token_url='https://identity.dataspace.copernicus.eu/auth/realms/CDSE/protocol/openid-connect/token',